-Communication skill should probably rank number one for effective HR career.
+Communication skills should probably rank number one for an effective HR career.
 Since you will not be permanently staffed in one company, you have to constantly be in touch and communicate with everyone, via all possible means.
-You have to communicate things up to the top level management, over to the managers, employees, potential candidates, consultants and other stakeholders.
+You have to communicate things up to the top-level management, over to the managers, employees, potential candidates, consultants, and other stakeholders.

 You have to do it in writing, in meetings, through presentations, and most of the time, over phone calls.
 Your communication with others should be polite, convincing, caring and believable.
 Another form of communication that is getting highly popular amongst freelance HR professionals is Social Media Networking.